TRK307/layered-threat-blocking-openwrt-banip-control-d/control-d/README.md

-# Control D — Encrypted DNS Filtering
+# Control D Encrypted DNS Filtering

 Setting up DNS over TLS (DoT) with [Control D](https://controld.com/) on an OpenWrt Router, plus a couple of endpoint devices so filtering follows them off the home network.

 ## Why Bother

-Regular DNS is plaintext — anyone watching the network path can see every domain your devices resolve, even if the actual web traffic itself is encrypted.
+Regular DNS is plaintext.
+Anyone watching the network path can see every domain your devices resolve, even if the actual web traffic itself is encrypted.
 Moving DNS to DoT closes that gap, and using Control D on top means you also get category/threat filtering at the resolver, before a connection is even attempted.

 ## Router Setup (Generic OpenWrt via CLI)